 Division of Bioprocess Engineering

->> Development of new technologies for treating environmental pollutants, such as wastewater and solid waste.
+-Advancing technologies for treating environmental pollutants like wastewater and solid waste.

-Development of sustainable biomanufacturing processes.
+-Creating sustainable biomanufacturing processes.

 Laboratory Services Division